ValiantWind/GilBot/README.md

 ## Description

-This is the first bot I made using Guilded's Early Access Bot API.
+This is the first bot I made using Guilded's Early Access Bot API (Specifically the new @guildedjs/guildedjs library).

 I applied for early access to their API and managed to get in.